IN THIS GUIDE

 The date format uses PHP date code.
 For more information and the date code reference, refer to this article.

-For more information on working with inventory in Order Desk, please see our Inventory Items guide.
+For more general information on working with inventory in Order Desk, please read our Inventory Items guide.

 Folders in Order Desk act as a filtering and storage system for your orders.
-Each Order Desk store has four default folders; New, Prepared, Closed and Canceled, and folders can be rearranged, created or deleted to fit the needs of the store's workflow.
-The Order Desk app is built to be customized in how orders move through the folders in a store, giving each store admin a way to manage their orders throughout the fulfillment process.
+Each Order Desk store has four default folders; New, Prepared, Closed and Canceled.
+Folders can be rearranged, created and deleted to fit the needs of your workflow.

-For more information on working with folders, please see the folders section of our Getting Started guide.
+For more information on how folders work in Order Desk, please see the Working with Folders section of our Getting Started guide.

-The Store Email will be used as the return email address when any emails are sent to your customers or clients from Order Desk unless the email templates being sent have the From Email Override setting set as something different:
+The store email will be used as the return email address when any emails are sent to your customers or clients from Order Desk.

 Emily Delivery Options